sloppycoder/convertlabsdk/README.md

 *
 ### TODO
+* add test case for sync (using mock)
+* add SSL::VERIFY option to Resources (not working?)
+* create complete examples of using API without standalone_migration dependency
+	* single worker example
+	* multi worker example based on Resque
 * add test cases for deals API
-* add SSL::VERIFY option to Resources (not working?)
 * review and design for multiple concurent workers
 	* store access token in file so that they can be shared amount multiple processes
 	* review SycnedObject implementation for concurrency
-* add test case for sync (using mock)
 * add caching to rest-client layer
-* create complete examples of using API without standalone_migration dependency
-	* single worker example
-	* multi worker example based on Resque
-* (hold) implement sync_down and test cases (conflict with ext fields validation!)
 * (low) add API for remember last sync time.=
 * (low) enable HTML test report from minitest/reporter
 * (low) add async submit and forget support?
-* (low) removed standalone_migrations dependency. too many gems!
-* (low) mask access token values in VCR cassette files
+* (hold) implement sync_down and test cases (conflict with ext fields validation!)

 ### Issue with APIs (haven't tested with deals yet)